 Specific primary data has been modelled, which was provided by seven sawmills and covers the Irish and Scottish wood data.
-The quantity used in the data collection for this EPD is therefore an average value based on the total quantity of green sawn timber produced during the data collection period (01/01/21-31/12/21) and one of the sawmills provided the green sawn timber production data collection period (01/12/2020 - 30/11/2021).
+The quantity used in the data collection for this EPD is therefore an average value based on the total quantity of green treated timber produced during the data collection period (01/01/21-31/12/21) and one of the sawmills uses the data collection period (01/12/2020 - 30/11/2021).

 Sawmills produce other products in addition to green sawn timber; therefore, an allocation of fuel consumption, water consumption and discharge, and waste emissions was required.
-So, the allocation has been made based on the total production output of green sawn timber by m3.
+So, the allocation has been made based on the total production output of green treated timber by m3.
 All the consumables, such as electricity, water usage, transportation, ancillary materials, and packaging, have been reported by all the mills.
+During the LCA modelling it was noted that the raw material input is lower than the production output therefore uplift to the raw material has been performed by following the BRE EN15804 standard.

 The only exceptions are direct emissions to water, soil, and air, which are not measured by some of the mills.
 However, two of those mills have monitored and reported emissions to air.

-Some of the sawmills have their own biomass CHP plant, which is fuelled by residue from the saw logs and supplies electricity to the sawmill site and exports electricity to the grid.
+Some of the mills have their own biomass CHP plant, which is fuelled by residue from the saw logs and supplies electricity to the sawmill site for drying the timber.
 There is no waste; all production waste is consumed on site to produce heat and electricity, and some residues, such as bark, chips, sawdust, shavings, etc., have been sold to external customers.
 Therefore, according to BS EN 16485:2014, the sequestered carbon in the timber entering the sawmill will be allocated to the co-products based on their physical content of sequestered carbon using mass allocation.
 However, the impacts of forestry and the sawmilling process and the processing wastages are generally allocated to the co-products based on the economic value of the co-products sold.
 The amount of impact for each co-product is determined by calculating the total revenue stream from all co-products and then allocating it to each co-product based on its proportion of the revenue stream.
-The LCA analysis has been conducted for the individual sawmills, as a result the impact of seven sawmills has around a 5 to 10% variance from the average result, so the average result table is represented in the EPD.
+Sawmills have used different chemicals for treating the wood.
+Therefore, the Ecoinvent 3.8 'Wood preservative creosote' dataset has been selected as a proxy for the LCA modelling.
+In addition, the LCA analysis has been conducted for the individual sawmills, as a result the impact of seven sawmills has around a 5 to 10% variance from the average result, so the average result table is represented in the EPD.